 Welcome To Michael Burri's Website

 I am a Lecturer in TESOL (Teaching English to Speakers of Other Languages) at the University of Wollongong (UOW), Australia, and a Visiting Scholar at Osaka Jogakuin University in Osaka, Japan.
-My research focuses on how second language (L2) teachers learn to teach English as an additional language (especially pronunciation) and what this means for the development of their cognition (thoughts, beliefs, attitudes and knowledge) and their classroom practices.
-I am also interested in pronunciation pedagogy in relation to L2 learners’ intelligibility, comprehensibility, and listening comprehension; NNEST issues; teacher education; and context-sensitive pedagogy.
+My research focuses on how second language (L2) teachers learn to teach English as an additional language (especially pronunciation) and what this means for the development of their cognitions (thoughts, beliefs, attitudes, and knowledge) and their classroom practices.
+I am also interested in L2 teacher education, neuroscience, non-native English-speaking teacher issues, English education at elementary school level in Asia, and context-sensitive pedagogy.

 Postgraduate courses/subjects I’m currently teaching or have taught include: